BudgetFreak/BudgetFreak/.github/CONTRIBUTING.md

 ## Tools

 We're using IntelliJ (Java) and Visual Studio Code (Java / Typescript) to develop the project.
-You can run `gradlew idea` to create IntelliJ project files.
+You can import the project as Gradle Project to get started.
 If you want to develop the web frontend just import the `web` folder in IntelliJ or VSC.

 ## How to run things

 TBA :smirk:

-For the time being just run the server with `gradlew bootrun` and the web module using `ng serve`.
+For the time being just run the server with the `bootrun` task which is placed under `BudgetFreak` > `Tasks` > `application` in the Gradle tool window in IntelliJ.
+If you want to start the web module use `ng serve` on your console.

 ## How to code